 Emerged from: Arbeitsgemeinschaft Estland e.V. + Forschungsgemeinschaft Lettland + Forschungsgemeinschaft Litauen e.V. + Nederlandse Filatelistengroep "Het Baltische Gebied"

-Our monthly video chat, where anyone with an interest in Baltium philately is welcome, takes normally place on every first Saturday of the month at 17 h CET more technical information on this here).
+Our monthly video chat, where anyone with an interest in Baltium philately is welcome, takes place on every first Saturday of the month at 17 h CET more technical information on this here).

 Join the Zoom meeting with: